jjs105/devcontainers/features/src/odin-lang/README.md

 This feature, especially when setting the `compile` option to true, can add a lot of time to any development container build.

-For this reason, when using Odin in ernest, the Odin development container template - which is yet to be implemented - should be used.
+For this reason, when using the Odin language in ernest, the Odin language development container template - which is yet to be implemented - should be used.

 ## Features

-This development container feature can be used to setup a working development environment for the Odin programming language as follows:
+This development container feature can be used to setup a working development environment for the Odin language as follows:

 * Linux or MacOS based using VSCode
-* Install the Odin toolset, core + vendor libraries (/opt/jjs105/lib)
+* Install the Odin language toolset, core + vendor libraries (/opt/jjs105/lib)
   \+ Optionally create/add VSCode tasks to the `tasks.json` file
 * Add the Odin Language Server (OLS) via VSCode extension
   \+ Optionally create a set of OLS configuration files